j-gillespie-dna/j-gillespie-dna.github.io/03-Clustering.md

 ```
 ## **************************************************|
-## 09:29:18 Writing NN index file to temp file /tmp/Rtmpl7t7cx/file1931c18242605
+## 04:18:50 Writing NN index file to temp file /tmp/RtmpBB83Wh/file17d134de6e26
-## 09:29:18 Searching Annoy index using 1 thread, search_k = 3000
+## 04:18:50 Searching Annoy index using 1 thread, search_k = 3000
-## 09:29:18 Annoy recall = 100%
+## 04:18:50 Annoy recall = 100%
-## 09:29:19 Commencing smooth kNN distance calibration using 1 thread with target n_neighbors = 30
+## 04:18:51 Commencing smooth kNN distance calibration using 1 thread with target n_neighbors = 30
-## 09:29:19 Initializing from normalized Laplacian + noise (using RSpectra)
+## 04:18:52 Initializing from normalized Laplacian + noise (using RSpectra)
-## 09:29:20 Commencing optimization for 500 epochs, with 109402 positive edges
+## 04:18:52 Commencing optimization for 500 epochs, with 109402 positive edges
-## 09:29:20 Using rng type: pcg
+## 04:18:52 Using rng type: pcg
-## 09:29:22 Optimization finished
+## 04:18:54 Optimization finished
 ```

 ## Visualizing Clusters

 There are a few options for visualization of our clusters.
-First, a traditional UMAP plot showing our clustering results with this `DimPlot` function (Figure 4a). `SpatialDimPlot` will show the distribution of identified clusters by overlaying them onto our tissue image.
-Giving `SpatialDimPlot` a few cluster identities allows us to highlight the location of selected clusters (Figure 4b).
+First, a traditional UMAP plot showing our clustering results with this `DimPlot` function. `SpatialDimPlot` will show the distribution of identified clusters by overlaying them onto our tissue image.
+Giving `SpatialDimPlot` a few cluster identities allows us to highlight the location of selected clusters.

 Again, these are ggplot objects that can be customized using the ggplot2 package.